 The Local Recording Secretary shall:

-Keep full, accurate and impartial account of the proceedings of all regular or special membership and Executive Board meetingsThese records must also include a copy of the full financial report (Executive Board meetings) and the written financial report (membership meetings) presented by the Secretary-Treasurer.
+Keep full, accurate and impartial account of the proceedings of all regular or special membership and Executive Board meetings.
+These records must also include a copy of the full financial report (Executive Board meetings) and the written financial report (membership meetings) presented by the Secretary-Treasurer.
 The record will also include Trustee’s reports.

 Record all submissions for changes to the by-laws.